umit-iace/tool-pywisp/docs/guide/index.rst

 First, declare the following member variables:

-- :attr:`connection` (str): The name of a class (derived from :class:`pywisp.connection.Connection`) that shall be used to communicate with the test rig.
+- :attr:`connection`:``str`` -- The name of the connection class (derived from :class:`pywisp.connection.Connection`) that shall be used to communicate with the test rig.
-- :attr:`publicSettings` (dict): Settings for the module that will be exposed in the GUI and can be changed by the user (e.g. your controller gains).
+- :attr:`publicSettings`:``dict`` -- Settings for the module that will be exposed in the GUI and can be changed by the user (e.g. controller gains).
-- :attr:`dataPoints` (list[str]): Labels of the measurements that come from the test rig to be used for plots.
+- :attr:`dataPoints`:``list[str]`` -- Labels of the measurements that come from the test rig to be used for plots.

-Then, implement the following methods that are invoked when data is send *form* PyWisp down *to* the test rig:
+Then, implement the following methods that are invoked when data is sent *from* PyWisp *to* the test rig:

-- :meth:`getStartParams`: Function to handle parameter, that should be set on experiment start.
+- :meth:`getStartParams`: return parameters that should be set on experiment start.
-- :meth:`getStopParams`: Function to handle parameter, that should be set on experiment end.
+- :meth:`getStopParams`: return parameters that should be set on experiment end.
-- :meth:`getParams`: Function to handle parameter, that should be set on start or during the experiment.
+- :meth:`getParams`: return parameters that should be set after start and during the experiment.

-All of these 3 functions must return a list of dicts each representing a data frame to be send down to the rig.
+All of these 3 functions must return a list of dicts each representing a data frame to be sent to the rig.
+They receive one positional argument, which is a list of the currently set :attr:`publicSettings` of the module.
-For more information on data frames, please refer to :meth:`getParams`.
+For more information on data frames, please refer to :ref:`communication_layer`.
 To just send one bool value, an implementation could look like

 .. literalinclude:: ../../examples/generic/visu/testbench.py